-•Emerging opportunities in the SiC industry - We believe we are well-positioned to take part in this significant growth area, specifically as it relates to silicon carbide wafer capacity expansion.
+- •Emerging opportunities in the SiC industry We believe we are well-positioned to take part in this significant growth area, specifically as it relates to silicon carbide wafer capacity expansion.
 We are working closely with our customers to understand their SiC growth plans, needs and opportunities.
 We are investing in our capacity, next generation product development, and in our people.
 During 2021, we completed the acquisition of Intersurface Dynamics, Inc. ("Intersurface Dynamics"), which added numerous coolants and chemical products to our existing consumable and machine product lines.
-We believe these investments will help fuel our growth in the emerging growth SiC industry.

-•300mm Horizontal Thermal Reactor - We have a highly successful and proven 300mm horizontal diffusion solution used for power semiconductor device manufacturing applications.
+We believe these investments will help fuel our growth in the emerging growth SiC industry. - •300mm Horizontal Thermal Reactor We have a highly successful and proven 300mm horizontal diffusion solution used for power semiconductor device manufacturing applications.
 We have a strong foundation with the leading 300mm power chip manufacturer, and, from 2020 through the current quarter, we have received 23 system orders from top-tier customers.
-We believe we have a strong opportunity to continue expanding our customer base and grow revenue with our 300mm solution.

-•As the largest revenue contributor to our organization, we expect our subsidiary, BTU International, Inc. ("BTU"), will continue to track semi industry growth cycles for our advanced semi-packaging and SMT products, in addition to specialized custom belt furnaces used in automotive and other specialized industrial applications.
-We believe that our investments in product innovation will provide BTU with opportunities to grow further, especially in high growth applications of consumer and industrial electronics, IoT, electric vehicles ("EV") and 5G communications.
+We believe we have a strong opportunity to continue expanding our customer base and grow revenue with our 300mm solution - •As the largest revenue contributor to our organization, we expect our subsidiary, BTU International, Inc. ("BTU"), will continue to track semiconductor industry growth cycles for our advanced semi-packaging and surface-mount technology products, in addition to specialized custom belt furnaces used in automotive and other specialized industrial applications.
+We believe that our investments in product innovation will provide BTU with opportunities to grow further, especially in high growth applications of consumer and industrial electronics, Internet of Things, electric vehicles and 5G communications.

 We anticipate that the required investments to achieve our revenue growth targets will be in the range of \$6.0 - \$8.0 million in research and development and capital expenditures, which also includes investments in management information systems and capacity expansions at existing manufacturing facilities.
 Additionally, we may decide to divest some or all of our real estate holdings to streamline our balance sheet and provide additional working capital for our investments and research and development needs.
+In April 2022, we announced that we have entered into an agreement to sell the real property where our manufacturing facility in Billerica, Massachusetts is located, subject to normal closing provisions.
+In connection with this sale, we will enter into a two-year leaseback of the facility.
+This sale-leaseback transaction is expected to result in a net cash inflow of approximately \$15 million to \$16 million, after repayment of the existing mortgage and settlement of related sale expenses.
+During the two-year leaseback period, we will conduct a search for a new manufacturing facility more in line with the needs of our Semiconductor product lines.
 In the fourth quarter of 2021, we completed the move of our Shanghai facility to a new location.
 This new location increases our capacity and allows us to streamline our manufacturing processes, thus reducing our lead times.
 In addition, we are evaluating our management information systems and needs in order to allow for greater efficiencies and to ensure our infrastructure can support our future growth plans.
 We are and will continue to closely scrutinize these planned investments, in light of the COVID-19 challenges, and we may defer some of our projects.
 However, as a capital equipment manufacturer, we will continue to invest in our business to fuel our future growth.